glowkeeper/Markdown-with-References/README.md

 _pandoc --normalize --toc --metadata link-citations=true --filter pandoc-citeproc -V documentclass=report "meta.txt" "renewables.md" --biblio "library.bib" --csl "ieee-with-url.csl" --latex-engine=xelatex -s -S -o "renewables.pdf"_

-..._renewables.pdf_ should be a beautifully formatted PDF, complete with a table of contents, that contains the following text and reference:
+...the output should be _renewables.pdf_, a beautifully formatted PDF, complete with a table of contents.
+It will contain the following text and reference:

 _Here's the terrifying truth: there are already enough known fossil fuel reserves to fry Planet Earth five times over <sup>1</sup>._